Locations:

 • What legal documents should I have in place?

-• What resources are available to help me cope with my prognosis?
+• Can you recommend resources to help me cope with my diagnosis?

 A note from Cleveland Clinic

-A metastatic cancer diagnosis is one of the scariest things you may ever encounter.
-If you or a family member has been diagnosed with advanced cancer, you’re probably feeling a lot of complicated emotions.
+A metastatic cancer diagnosis — when cancer has spread from its original source to elsewhere in your body — is one of the scariest things you may ever encounter.
+If you recently learned that you have metastasis, you’re probably feeling a lot of complicated emotions.
 While most metastatic cancers aren’t curable, there are treatments that can ease your symptoms and prolong your life.
 Ask your healthcare provider for resources and consider joining a local support group.
-Talking with other people who are going through the same thing can be healing during this emotionally difficult time.
+Talking with other people who are going through the same thing can offer healing on your journey.

 Medically Reviewed